-In what’s being viewed as an unmistakeable show of cross-community solidarity, Bishops Seamus Hegarty and Ken Good joined forces to send out a no-nonsense message to those behind Saturday’s car bomb attack in which the 25-year-old was killed.
+In what’s being viewed as an unmistakable show of cross-community solidarity, Bishops Seamus Hegarty and Ken Good joined forces to send out a clear message to those behind Saturday’s car bomb attack, in which the 25 year-old Catholic policeman was killed.

-Dr. Hegarty, the Catholic Bishop of Derry, says the murder of the GAA enthusiast was “shocking and sinful.”
+Dr. Hegarty, the Catholic Bishop of Derry, said the murder of the GAA enthusiast was “shocking and sinful.”

 He added: “This crime, against a man who served and protected the public, is a crime against all in our society.
 The police, who serve and protect us, are deserving of our support.
 I reiterate my support, both personally and as the Bishop of the Diocese of Derry, for those who serve the community as police officers and the right of young men and women to join the police.

 “I call upon anyone with information regarding this brutal killing to provide that information to the police.”

 Bishop Good, the Church of Ireland Bishop of Derry and Raphoe, said those behind the bombing would have to “answer not only to their conscience but to their maker.”